 These skills, which appear in every subject, are taught, rehearsed and refined with the intention that children will become 'masters' of them.
-'Deepening Stars', in Year One to Year Six, is an example of how we move them closer to this mastery, enhance their thinking and challenges their level of understanding.
-In Foundation Stage Two, they have weekly challenges within discrete learning and continuous provision.
+'Deepening Stars' are an example of how we move them closer to this mastery, enhance their thinking and challenge their level of understanding.
+In Foundation Stage Two, they have different coloured challenges within discrete learning and continuous provision.